huggingface/blog/swift-coreml-llm.md

 ### Important lessons learned

-I've followed the conversion process for some recent models (Llama 2, Falcon, StarCoder), and I've applied what I learned to both `exporters` and the `transformers-to-coreml` space.
+I've followed the conversion process for some recent models (Llama 2, Falcon, StarCoder), and I've applied what I learned to both `exporters` and the `transformers-to-coreml` Space.
 This is a summary of some takeaways:

 - If you have to use `coremltools`, use the latest version: `7.0b1`.
 Despite technically being a beta, I've been using it for weeks and it's really good: stable, includes a lot of fixes, supports PyTorch 2, and has new features like advanced quantization tools.
 - `exporters` no longer applies a softmax to outputs when converting text generation tasks.
 We realized this was necessary for some generation algorithms.